fortinetdev/terraform-provider-fortiflexvm/website/docs/d/fortiflexvm_configs_list.html.markdown

 * `service_pkg` - (String) `"FSASESTD"` (Standard) or `"FSASEADV"` (Advanced).
 * `bandwidth` - (Number) Mbps.
 Number between 25 and 10,000 (inclusive).
 * `dedicated_ips` - (Number) Number between 4 and 65,534 (inclusive).
+* `additional_compute_region` - (Number) The 'Additional Compute Region' can be scaled up in an increment of 1 but scaling down is NOT allowed.

 <a id="nestedobjatt--configs--fortiedr"></a>
 The `configs.fortiedr` block contains: